giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-10-15-owasp-zap-path-traversal-and-asp-dotnet-notes.md

 {% icon conclusion.png %}
 In most cases ASP .NET Web APIs/Apps are not exposed to a Path Traversal attack, but a poor user input validation in file system handling action can easily expose the whole API/APP.

-These are the thumb of rule from OWASP ZAP docs:
+These are the basic rules of OWASP ZAP documents:

 ### How to identify if you are vulnerable
 * Be sure you understand how the underlying operating system will process filenames handed off to it.